zaphosting/docs/docs/dedicated-windows-javascript.md

 ---
-id: server-windows-javascript
+id: dedicated-windows-javascript
-title: 'Server: Installation of JavaScript'
+title: 'Dedicated Server: Installation of JavaScript'
 description: Information on how to install and run JavaScript on your Windows server from ZAP-Hosting.com - ZAP-Hosting.com documentation
 sidebar_label: Install JavaScript
 ---